 Follow this link for:

 - Links to our peer reviewed publications from the project, published in Health, Risk and Society and Sociology Compass

 - Resources from the dissemination event for the project, including a voice recording of the talk given by John Bruer, author of The Myth of the First Three Years

 - Links to other useful resources

-We are very interesting in collaborating with others in the future who are looking into the ‘scientisation’ of parenting; email J.Macvarish@kent.ac.uk if this applies to you!
+We are very interested in collaborating with others in the future who are looking into the ‘scientisation’ of parenting; email J.Macvarish@kent.ac.uk if this applies to you!